 6

-The 5 comes in two flavours: the four-cylinder petrol car seen here and the electric Omoda E5.
-Both use the same steel monocoque and suspension layout (in some markets the rear axle has a torsion beam, but not in the UK) and have a similar level of performance.
-The platform is Chery’s modular ‘T1X’, introduced in 2017 and for which the wheelbase can range from 2560-2800mm.
+The 5 comes in three flavours: the electric Omoda E5, a pure-petrol version and a full hybrid.
+All use the same steel monocoque and suspension layout (in some markets the rear axle has a torsion beam, but not in the UK) and have a similar level of performance.
+The platform is Chery’s modular T1X, introduced in 2017 and for which the wheelbase can range from 2560-2800mm.

 In the case of the 5, that distance is 2630mm.
-In its dimensions, the car almost perfectly splits the difference between the T-Roc and Tiguan VW crossovers, and is very closely matched to the Nissan Qashqai.
+In its dimensions, the car is very closely matched to the Nissan Qashqai and Volkswagen T-Roc.

-Power comes from a 1598cc turbo engine made by AVL, based in Graz, Austria.
-It develops a decent-bang-for-buck 183bhp and drives through a seven-speed dual-clutch gearbox built by Getrag, and that’s similar to what you will find in a Mercedes GLA.
-Cars destined for the UK are front-wheel drive for now, though Omoda does pair this motor with four-wheel drive elsewhere.
+In the petrol version, power comes from a 1598cc turbo engine made by AVL, based in Graz, Austria.
+At launch, it developed a decent-bang-for-buck 183bhp, but for 2026 it has been pegged back to 145bhp, which is still plenty.
+It drives through a seven-speed dual-clutch gearbox built by Getrag, and that’s similar to what you will find in a Mercedes GLA.
+Cars destined for the UK are front-wheel drive for now, although Omoda does pair this motor with four-wheel drive elsewhere.

-Kerb weight for our base-spec Comfort model is claimed at 1430kg and tested at 1474kg with the 51-litre fuel tank full.
+Kerb weight for a base-spec Comfort model is claimed at 1430kg and we weighted one at 1474kg with the 51-litre fuel tank full.
 This makes it around 5% heavier than the mechanically similar Qashqai we tested in 2021, with an almost identical weight distribution, at 60:40 front to rear.
+The hybrid is about 100kg heavier.

-Meanwhile, the Omoda has a very competitive turning circle at 10.2m (versus 11.1m for the Qashqai and 10.6m for the even smaller T-Roc).
-The 5 also achieved a five-star safety rating from Euro NCAP.
+Meanwhile, the 5 has a very competitive turning circle at 10.2m (versus 11.1m for the Qashqai).
+It also achieved a five-star safety rating from Euro NCAP.

 INTERIOR